-The New York Times reports today that GNC will institute “sweeping new testing procedures” on its herbal supplements following an investigation and accusations from the New York State attorney general’s office.
+The New York Times reported that the GNC will institute “sweeping new testing procedures” on its herbal supplements following an investigation and accusations from the New York State attorney general’s office.
 New testing procedures will be rolled-out over the next 18-months.
 The new program will have lasting implications for the numerous suppliers of GNC private labels and other brands sold in its stores.

 Suppliers will need to begin strict adherence to Part 111 (Dietary Supplement Good Manufacturing Practices (GMPs or cGMPs)).
 This will include robust identity, strength, and purity testing along with sample retention and testing for adulterants.

-This is a common model of self-enforcement where large industry players are tasked with policing compliance of its suppliers.
-With the additional scrutiny GNC is likely to demand suppliers comply or find other compliant suppliers.
+This is a common model of self-enforcement where large industry players are tasked with policing the compliance of their suppliers.
+Under additional scrutiny, the GNC is likely to demand suppliers comply or find other compliant suppliers.

 Are you in trouble with the FDA?

 Don’t panic — you’ve got backup.
 Download 5 Tips to Help You Navigate FDA Enforcement and learn how to resolve the situation right now.